Fully-Passive Twin-Field Quantum Key Distribution

 \\

 Secondly, we consider the testing phase (decoy states).
-Here, we can consider Alice and Bob to simply have two phase-randomized sources with arbitrary intensities $(\mu_A,\mu_B)$ each taking a value between $[0,\mu_{max}]$ - fundamentally, the values are determined by $|\phi_{A1}-\phi_{A2}|$, but for convenience we convert the DOFs into $(\mu_A,\mu_B)$ directly.
-Note that, while the phases are uniformly distributed over $[0,2\pi)$, the corresponding intensities satisfy the probability distribution of
+Here, we consider Alice and Bob to have two phase-randomized sources with arbitrary intensities $(\mu_A,\mu_B)$, each of which takes a value between $[0,\mu_{max}]$.
+Fundamentally, the values are determined by $|\phi_{A1}-\phi_{A2}|$ and $|\phi_{B1}-\phi_{B2}|$, but for convenience we convert the degrees-of-freedom into $(\mu_A,\mu_B)$ directly.
+Note that, while the phases are uniformly distributed over $[0,2\pi)$, the corresponding intensities satisfy the probability distribution \cite{FullyPassiveThis} of

 This probability distribution integrates to 1 over the region $[0,\mu_{max}]\times [0,\mu_{max}]$.
-Note that the intensities $\mu_A,\mu_B$, the random relative phase $\phi_{AB}$ between Alice and Bob, together with a random global phase (which ensures the validity of the photon-number assumption, and cannot be used for post-selection), contains the same amount of information as $(\phi_{A1},\phi_{A2},\phi_{B1},\phi_{B2})$.
+Note that the intensities $\mu_A,\mu_B$, the random relative phase $\phi_{AB}$ between Alice and Bob, together with a random global phase (which ensures the validity of the photon-number assumption, and cannot be used for post-selection), contain the same degrees-of-freedom as $(\phi_{A1},\phi_{A2},\phi_{B1},\phi_{B2})$.

 For any given set of $(\mu_A,\mu_B,\phi_{AB})$, the amplitudes arriving at detectors $C,D$ are

 where, again, the click probability is

 from which we can again combine the click probabilities for C and D detectors and obtain the single-click probability